 “You’re only as happy as your unhappiest child.”
-That is a saying of my former Pastoral Care colleague Ron Nydam.
+That is a saying of my former colleague Ron Nydam.
 And he’s right.
-But the truth is that parents all know that as a matter of fact you cannot insure the happiness of your children.
+Worse yet, we all know that you cannot insure the happiness of your children, either.
 And that truth is married to another undeniable fact and that is this: the wider world in which we want our children to be happy most assuredly cannot be counted on to make that happiness a reality.
 In fact, the wider world has millions of jagged edges ready to tear into any given person’s happiness and success and stability at a moment’s notice.

 Jesus is not the “parent” of his followers but his love for them is at least as fervent as a mother or a father.
 Thus as he looks ahead to his own departure, realizing that he’d have to leave his friends to keep working in the midst of a highly challenging world, Jesus knows that among the things he must pray for them is protection from the evil one, from the destructive forces of life that seem calculated to knock the stuffing out of us more days than not.
 Jesus knows, too, that the success of his mission depends precisely on the disciples’ not being transported out of this world nor cocooned away somewhere far away from society or from the people in this world who need to hear the Gospel message.

 No, the only way this thing was going to work was if the disciples continued to labor smack in the middle of the very same world that was about to reveal its character that very night when no less than the Son of the Living God would get arrested and accosted and then nailed to a spit of wood.
 That was the world in which they’d have to work and that was why Jesus had to spend so much of this prayer begging his Father to give them all the help, all the protection, all the support he could provide.